opentoken-io/opentoken/doc/getting-started.md

 Signing a request to OpenToken.io is easier than AWS but based on the same principles.
 There's a great request to do this for you as well.
 Let's tokenize the file `tokenize-me.txt`.

-    cd examples   # In case you were not there before unset HISTFILE  # Turn off shell history so your password isn't stored export OPENTOKEN_CODE=YOUR_API_CODE
+    cd example    # In case you were not there before unset HISTFILE  # Turn off shell history so your password isn't stored export OPENTOKEN_CODE=YOUR_API_CODE
     export OPENTOKEN_SECRET=YOUR_API_SECRET